 Paint by Numbers Van Gogh Kits with Starry Night, Sunflowers and Iconic Masterpieces

-Van Gogh might be the only major historical painter whose style was practically designed to work as a paint-by-numbers canvas.
-The bold, directional brushstrokes, the strong color contrasts, the clearly delineated shapes — these are exactly the qualities a numbered system can carry.
-This collection brings together his most recognized works as paintable kits.
+Van Gogh may be the major historical painter best suited to a paint-by-numbers canvas.
+His bold directional brushstrokes, strong color contrasts and clearly delineated shapes translate naturally into a numbered system.
+This collection turns his most recognized works into paintable kits.

 • Starry Night